-Executive R&D chef, Alan Li, Reveals the Secrets of his Housemade Hoisin Sauce
+Executive R&D Chef Alan Li Reveals the Secrets of his House-made Hoisin Sauce

-But many classic Asian dishes, particularly the sauces, are high in sodium and other ingredients which are decidedly not on the list of our nutritionist’s favorites.
+But many classic Asian dishes, particularly the sauces, are high in sodium and other ingredients which are decidedly not on the list of our dietitian's favorites.
 Rather than ignore the cuisine of an entire continent, we’ve taken on the task of reinventing some of our favorite dishes to make them more Sun Basket-friendly.

 Mu shu pork is one dish we’ve been wanting to make for a long time, but it was the hoisin sauce that made me nervous.
 Commercial hoisin often includes processed sugar, gluten, soy—ingredients many Sun Basket customers try to avoid.
 But I love a good challenge, so I set out to make a sauce with the same flavor profile but a different set of ingredients.

 First I had to break it down.
 Tasting premade sauce from the jar didn’t yield a lot of clues.
 There’s a complexity to hoisin’s sweetness that’s hard to put a finger on.
 So I started digging around and found recipes that included prunes and it started to make sense.
 The dried fruit is both tart and sweet and has a depth of flavor that the sauce needs.
 I added just a little molasses, which makes it taste a bit like barbecue sauce.
 Pumpkin puree and almond butter help thicken it and boost the umami that the sauce typically gets from the soy-enriched black bean paste.
 It’s definitely a recipe that’s greater than the sum of its parts.
 Next, I’d like to tackle oyster sauce.